April 27, 2011

 located in the Links Hall building

 The Underground Lounge has been host to thousands of local acts and rocking bands for almost 20 years.
-When we don't have acts on our stage, we've got music playing on the jukebox, and two game machines to choose from: Iron Man Pinball Machine and an Ultra-Cade Multi-Game System with over 80 classic arcade games.
+When we don't have acts on our stage, we've got music playing on the jukebox, and two game machines to choose from: Iron Man Pinball Machine and an Ultra-Cade Multi-Game System

 a vintage photo